KualiCo/jute/README.md

  * system load
  * class loading statistics
  * garbage collection events
-* For example to find how long the JVM has been running:
+* For example, to find how long the JVM has been running:
 ```
 long uptime = VirtualRuntime.build().getUptime().getElapsed();
 ```